QuentinRa/blog.quentinra.dev/operating-systems/windows/security/index.md

 * Generating access tokens <small>(contains security information such as privileges, used by processes/... to authorize users)</small>

 It's managed by `lsass.exe`, the Local Security Authority Subsystem Service (LSASS).

+From what I understand, LSA secrets are entries in the registry that may contain cleartext passwords along the DPAPI key, etc.
 </div></div>

 <hr class="sep-both">